Nokia: 1967–1988

 On 1 April 1988, Nokia bought the Information Systems division of Ericsson, which had originated as the Datasaab computer division of Swedish aircraft and car manufacturer Saab.
 Ericsson Information Systems made Alfaskop terminals, typewriters, minicomputers and Ericsson-branded IBM compatible PCs.
 The merger with Nokia's Information Systems division—which since 1981 had a line of personal computers called MikroMikko—resulted in the name Nokia Data.

-Nokia also acquired Mobira, a mobile telephony company, which was the foundation of its future mobile phone business.
-In 1981, Mobira launched the Nordic Mobile Telephone (NMT) service, the world's first international cellular network and the first to allow international roaming.
-In 1982, Mobira launched the Mobira Senator car phone, Nokia's first mobile phone.
-At that time, the company had no interest in producing mobile phones, which the executive board regarded as akin to James Bond's gadgets: improbably futuristic and niche devices.
 After all these acquisitions, Nokia's revenue base became US$2.7 billion.

-CEO Kairamo committed suicide on 11 December 1988.
+CEO Kairamo killed himself on 11 December 1988.